rust-scicomp/website/pages/2025/tutorial.md

 Show times in: <timeselector>

-From <time Thursday 15:00> on Thursday 5 June, there will be a tutorial session.
+From <time Thursday 15:00> on Thursday 5 June, there was a tutorial session.
-During this session, there will be a number of tutorials running in parallel for you to choose from.
-The list of currently available tutorials is given below, with more tutorials expected to be added in the coming weeks.
+During this session, there were a number of tutorials running in parallel for you to choose from.
+The list of tutorials is given below.

 <h2 style='margin-bottom:0px'>A beginner's guide to Rust</h2>
 <div>